arquillian/arquillian-container-openshift/README.md

 Following configuration properties are optional

-* _passphrase_ - the passphrase to SSH key, can be set via SSH_PASSPHRASE environment variable
+* _passphrase_ - the passphrase to SSH identity key, can be set via SSH_PASSPHRASE environment variable
+* _identityFile_ - the path to SSH identity key (must be absolute), can be set via SSH_IDENTITYFILE environment variable
+* _disableStrictHostChecking_ - set it to true to disable StrictHostChecking policy

 For jbossas-7.0 cartridge automatic deployment is disabled during execution of the tests.
 This means your application built from pom.xml is not available during testing.
 A workaround is to use a different application name